Resolving Structural Avalanches in Amorphous Carbon with Arclength Continuation

 One limitation of typical AC which proves problematic in this application is the requirement for second derivative (Hessian) information.
 For atomistic systems, routes toward computing the Hessian are either numerical or analytical, which are both prohibitively computationally expensive for realistic interatomic potentials such as the ACE potential employed here.
-We therefore apply a Hessian-free pseudo-arclength numerical continuation algorithm similar to that previously applied to atomistic systems by Buze \& Kermode \cite{buze2021numerical}, with full algorithmic details presented in section B of the Supplementary Material.
+We therefore apply a Hessian-free pseudo-arclength numerical continuation algorithm similar to that previously applied to atomistic systems by Buze \& Kermode \cite{buze2021numerical}, with full algorithmic details presented in section B of the Supplementary Material \cite{SupplementalB}.
 AC-based approaches in atomistic modeling have also previously been explored in Refs.~\cite{li2013bifurcation,buze2020analysis} to study brittle fracture and in Ref.~\cite{pattamatta2014mapping} to study response of an FCC nanoslab of nickel to loading.
 Ref.~\cite{maliyov2025exploring} also presents a related idea, the use of implicit differentiation to explore atomistic energy landscapes via a Hessian-free approximation.

 We first validated this method through application to single-bond plastic events.
-Fig.~\ref{fig2}a shows the path traversed by the continuation method for a reversible event in which a single bond forms.
-The path has three branches.
-The first (lower) branch, represents an open bond, with the rightmost point corresponding to the strain at which the bond would naturally form in a quasi-static simulation.
-After the first bifurcation point, the central branch (dashed line), where strain values retreat, represents the set of saddle points which lie between the two stable branches.
+In this system, single bond plastic events could be broadly divided into two types; those which reversed upon strain removal (reversible events), and those which did not (irreversible events).
+Fig.~\ref{fig2}a shows the branch traversed by the continuation method for a reversible event in which a single bond forms.
+The solution branch has three segments.
+The first (lower) segment, represents an open bond, with the rightmost point corresponding to the strain at which the bond would naturally form in a quasi-static simulation.
+After the first bifurcation point, the central segment (dashed line), where strain values retreat, represents the set of saddle points which lie between the two stable segments.
 Finally, after the second bifurcation point, the system re-enters a minimum, with increasing strain corresponding to the further closing of the two (now bonded) atoms.
 Three nudged-elastic-band (NEB) calculations across this bifurcation diagram are shown in Fig.~\ref{fig2}b.
 The strain value of each NEB corresponds to the vertical line of matching color across Fig.~\ref{fig2}a.
 The energies from the continuation branch minima are marked as triangles, while the saddle energies predicted by the continuation are marked as squares.